tandej/kociemba-characterization/README.md

   `iterations`         | number of cubes to solve per goal depth

-  `timeSecondsPerMove` | time of a 180deg turn in seconds, used for plotting time estimates
+  `timeSecondsPerMove` | time of a 180deg turn in seconds, used for plotting time estimates (worst-case)

 options: